MFC & MFI

 What's the Difference Between Minnesota Family Council and Minnesota Family Institute?

-Minnesota Family Council’s dual purpose to equip and mobilize Christians as “salt and light” in the public arena requires two distinct types of organization for maximum effectiveness:
+Minnesota Family Council’s dual purpose to equip and mobilize Christians as “salt and light” in the public arena requires two distinct types of organization for maximum effect:

 Minnesota Family Council (MFC) is an issue advocacy organization that provides a strong and respected voice for biblical principles in the legislature and engages the Christian community across Minnesota to advocate on behalf of those values and hold elected officials accountable for their actions.
 With our grassroots network, MFC works to secure the sanctity of human life, protect marriage, defend parental rights, promote school choice, defend religious freedom and eradicate pornography and gambling in our society.
 As a 501(c)(4) advocacy organization, gifts to MFC are NOT tax-deductible.